dfandrich/spec-tree/README.md

 search all the spec files, or to perform analysis on them.

-The spec files are all found within directories under a top directory, one per package.
+The spec files are all found within directories under a top directory, one per package (the "spec only" style).
 For example:

     TOP/apackage/apackage.spec
     TOP/coolprogram/coolprogram.spec
     TOP/greatcode/greatcode.spec

 This is what you would get when using `mgarepo co -s X` for each packages.
-Some scripts also support the standard format which looks like:
+Some scripts also support the standard format (a.k.a. "individual packages") which looks like:

     TOP/apackage/SPECS/apackage.spec
     TOP/coolprogram/SPECS/coolprogram.spec
     TOP/greatcode/SPECS/greatcode.spec

+as well as the "massive checkout" style, which looks like:

+    TOP/apackage/current/SPECS/apackage.spec
+    TOP/coolprogram/current/SPECS/coolprogram.spec
+    TOP/greatcode/current/SPECS/greatcode.spec

 ## Usage